shivamsinghindia/GT-backend/README.md

 8. **Open your API client (like Postman) and test the endpoints at** `http://localhost:4000/api`.

 ## Deployment Instructions
-To deploy the backend application, you can use platforms like Render, Heroku, or DigitalOcean.
-Follow the respective platform's documentation for deployment instructions.
+To deploy the backend application, we can use platforms like Render, Heroku, or DigitalOcean.
+Here I have used Render for deployment.

-## Assumptions and Limitations
-- The application assumes that MongoDB is properly set up and accessible.
-- The application is designed for RESTful API consumption and may not include all edge cases.

 ## Special Instructions
 - Ensure that the CORS settings are configured to allow requests from the frontend application.